turnkeylinux-apps/fileserver/README.rst

       - Public storage.
       - CD-ROM with automount and umount hooks (/media/cdrom).

-- Access your files securely from anywhere via `WebDAV GCI`_:
+- Access your files securely from anywhere via `WebDAV CGI`_:

    - web GUI access to your files, with online previews of major formats and drag-n-drop support.